Cincinnati Reds vs. Detroit Tigers Results, Stats, and Recap - August 2, 2020 Gametracker

+DETROIT (AP) Trevor Bauer made short work of the Detroit Tigers, throwing a two-hit shutout in Cincinnati's 4-0 victory Sunday that gave the Reds a sweep of Major League Baseball's first seven-inning doubleheader.

-DETROIT (AP) In the opener of the first seven-inning doubleheader in Major League Baseball history, Shogo Akiyama hit an RBI single in the seventh that sent the Cincinnati Reds over the Detroit Tigers 4-3 Sunday.
+Shogo Akiyama hit an RBI single in the top of the seventh that sent the Reds to a 4-3 win in the opener.

-It was strange from the start - the scoreboard at Comerica Park listed nine innings instead of the usual seven.

-There was no seventh-inning stretch - or even fifth-inning break - in a game that took 2 hours, 26 minutes.
-The start of the game was delayed more than two hours because of rain.

-MLB recently decided to use doubleheaders of seven-inning games, which have been commonplace in the minor leagues and colleges, to help teams alleviate an expected crush of twinbills in the shortened, 60-day season caused by weather and virus-related postponements.
+MLB recently decided to use doubleheaders of seven-inning games, which have been commonplace in the minor leagues and colleges, to help teams alleviate an expected crush of twinbills caused by weather and coronavirus-related postponements.
 The Reds-Tigers game was rained out Saturday.

+Bauer was furious Saturday with the late decision to delay that game - but the postponement meant he only had to throw seven innings for his shutout Sunday.
+He finished with 111 pitches.

+Matt Davidson had an RBI single in the first inning and Aristides Aquino added another in the second against Detroit starter Daniel Norris (0-1).
+Christian Colon added a two-run single in the seventh to give Bauer a four-run cushion.

+At one point in the first game, Cincinnati starter Anthony DeSclafani forgot the teams were only playing seven innings.

+''When the Tigers scored those three runs to tie the game in the sixth, I was thinking we still had three innings left to win the game,'' DeSclafani said. ''I forgot we were only playing seven.
+I don't even remember the last time I played a seven-inning game.''

-Former Tigers player Nick Castellanos homered twice and drove in three runs for Cincinnati.
-But his three-base error in right field with the bases loaded in the sixth inning allowed Detroit to tie the game.
+Nick Castellanos homered twice and drove in three runs for Cincinnati in the opener against his former team.
+But his three-base error in right field with the bases loaded in the sixth allowed Detroit to tie the game.

+Reliever Tyler Alexander had kept the Tigers in it by striking out the first nine batters he faced, tying the American League record for consecutive strikeouts.
+His streak ended in the top of the sixth, one short of Tom Seaver's major league record, when he hit Mike Moustakas with a 1-2 pitch.
+Moustakas left the game with a forearm injury.

+The start of the first game was delayed more than two hours because of rain.
+Then the game took 2 hours, 25 minutes.
+The second game went 2:36.

+The scoreboard at Comerica Park was still set to display a nine-inning game.

-With the game tied and the new doubleheader rules in place, Tigers manager Ron Gardenhire brought in closer Joe Jimenez (0-1) to start the seventh.
+With the score tied and the new doubleheader rules in place, Tigers manager Ron Gardenhire brought in closer Joe Jimenez (0-1) to start the seventh inning of the opener.

 Freddy Galvis led off with a double, took third on Tucker Barnhart's single and scored on Akiyama's bouncer through the drawn-in infield.

-Tigers reliever Tyler Alexander struck out the first nine batters he faced, tying the American League record for consecutive strikeouts.
-His streak ended in the top of the sixth, one short of Tom Seaver's major league record, when he hit Mike Moustakas with a 1-2 pitch.
-Moustakas left the game with an apparent hand injury.

 Raisel Iglesias (1-1) got the final out of the sixth before pitching a scoreless seventh.
-The second out came when JaCoby Jones' grounder bounced off first baseman Josh VanMeter's glove, with second baseman Kyle Farmer grabbing the ricochet barehanded and throwing to Iglesias, who made a lunging catch for the 3-4-1 out.

-Reds starter Anthony Desclafani allowed three hits in five shutout innings, but even in a shortened game, the Reds bullpen couldn't hold a 3-0 lead.
+The Reds still don't have a save this season, and their bullpen couldn't hold on after DeSclafani left them a 3-0 lead.

-Lucas Sims started the sixth and the Tigers loaded the bases with two out on a single, a walk, and a hit batter.
+Lucas Sims started the sixth and the Tigers loaded the bases with two out on a single, a walk and a hit batter.
 Victor Reyes lifted a fly ball to right-center.
-Castellanos called off center fielder Nick Senzel, but the ball bounced off the tip of his glove for a game-tying three-base error.
+Castellanos called off center fielder Nick Senzel, but the ball bounced off the tip of his glove and all three runners scored.

 The Reds took a quick 2-0 lead.
-Rony Garcia walked Akiyama to start the game, and Castellanos homerd into the Cincinnati bullpen beyond the left-field wall.
+Rony Garcia walked Akiyama to start the game, and Castellanos homered into the Cincinnati bullpen.

 Castellanos homered again in the third inning.
 It was his second two-homer game at Comerica Park, the other coming on Aug.
 22, 2017.
-Castellanos played the first 837 of his 896 major-league games with the Tigers before being traded to the Chicago Cubs last season.
+Castellanos played his first 837 games with the Tigers before being traded to the Chicago Cubs last season.

 TRAINER'S ROOM